Maakai123/projects/OMINIFOOD/text.md

 for example Business goal: Selling premium dog food user goal example:Finding high-quality dog food for good price

--Define a target audeience.
+-Define a target audience.
 Be really specific if possible and if it majkes sense for your website Example Women 20 to 40 years old, living in Europe, earning over 2000$ with a passion for dogs